amplication/amplication/packages/amplication-data-service-generator/src/static/README.md

 To install all the packages needed for the client, follow these steps:

-1. in the command-line tool, move to the Admin folder.
+1. In the command-line tool, move to the Admin folder.
 In case you are still in the Server folder, execute this command

 ```
 cd ../admin-ui